YiJie-Zhu/Machine-Learning-Fantasy-Prediction-App/README.md

 # Machine-Learning-Fantasy-Prediction-App

-This Python program generates models to predict an NBA player's preformance depending on their preformance in previous game/seasons.
+This Python program generates models to predict an NBA player's preformance based on their preformance in previous game/seasons.
 Perfect for Fantasy Sports.

 # Setting Up